.

 The Panelists

-Suren Avunjian, CEO of LigoLab Informatics Platform, moderated the roundtable discussion.
-The panel comprised:
+Suren Avunjian, CEO of LigoLab, moderated the roundtable discussion.
+The panel was comprised of:

 The Digital Transformation of Laboratory Science

-As clinical laboratories grapple with disruptions from technological advancements, regulatory changes, and evolving healthcare landscapes, the panelists emphasized the need for medical labs to be proactive.
-This includes adopting new technologies, optimizing laboratory workflow management, and investing in staff training and development.
+As clinical laboratories and pathology groups grapple with disruptions from technological advancements, regulatory changes, and evolving healthcare landscapes, the panelists emphasized the need for medical labs to be proactive.
+It includes adopting new technologies, optimizing laboratory workflow management, and investing in staff training and development.

 By embracing change and focusing on delivering high-quality, cost-effective services, clinical laboratories and pathology groups can continue to play a vital role in the healthcare ecosystem.